sandhujasmine/ExploreGhActions/.github/pull_request_template.md

 Please go to the `Preview` tab and select the appropriate sub-template:

 > [!NOTE]
-> By default PRs with title `fix/feat` included in the changelog.
+> By default `fix`, `feat` PRs are included in the changelog.
 Check the project's pyproject.toml to see what PRs are included during changelog generation.

 * [fix](?title=fix%3A%20%5BJIRA%3AXXX%5D%20%3Cadd-PR-title%3E&expand=1&template=bug_fix.md)
 * [feat](?title=feat%3A%20%5BJIRA%3AXXX%5D%20%3Cadd-PR-title%3E&expand=1&template=feature.md)